Nothing is more annoying than having to walk through a waterfall coming off your roof to reach the front door every time it rains.

-A rain diverter is a specially made piece of metal flashing available at home improvement centers that is used to divert rainwater away from a doorway.
-This not only keeps you from getting wet but prevents the door from deteriorating as well.
+A rain diverter — which is available at home improvement centers — is a specially made piece of metal flashing used to divert rainwater away from a doorway.
+This not only keeps you from getting wet but also prevents the door from deteriorating.

 To install a rain diverter on your roof: